jgjin/not-quite-an-expert/content/posts/sphere_of_influence.md

 # Introduction
 > God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

 Some might recognize this as the Serenity Prayer.
-Often reworded from churches to Alcohlics Anonymous, I have reproduced the version I have heard the most.
+Often reworded from churches to Alcoholics Anonymous, I have reproduced the version I have heard the most.
 # Sphere of influence
 Imagine a wide space of things that matter to you.
 In this space live 3 types of things:
 1. Things you can control